Skip to main content

 Students should apply to the master’s program in the second semester of their junior year.
 Applicants must have a grade point average of 3.00 or higher in major and minor courses and must satisfactorily complete the following:

-- All requirements for the MAT Special Education: Learning Disabilities, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
-Students must finish the master’s degree requirements within three years from the date of first enrollment in the master’s program.
+• All requirements for the MAT Special Education: Learning Disabilities degree, including a minimum of 18 credit hours, are completed in residence in graduate status after the undergraduate degree has been awarded.
+Students must finish the master’s degree requirements within three years from enrollment in the master’s program.